ivpk/uapi/draft/openapi/docs.md

   Data Catalog does not have access to data, it is used only to manage metadata about data.

-- **API Gateway** - is used as a reverse proxy and passes Data user requests to one of many Data agent.
+- **API Gateway** - is used as a reverse proxy and passes Client requests to one of many Data agent.
 Data Agents can't be accessed directly, they are available only through API Gateway.